Havir-S/Havir-S/README.md

-# Welcome! 👋
+# Hello there! 👋
 I'm Chris.
-An aspiring Fullstack Web Developer who's currently working in civil engineering and utilizing code in daily work and life.
+An aspiring Fullstack Web Developer who's worked in civil engineering.
+I love utilizing code in my work and daily life.

 Currently Living in Poland.